-New Jersey LIHEAP energy assistance and weatherization .
+LIHEAP energy bill assistance and weatherization in New Jersey.

 Find help with paying heating bills in New Jersey from the Home Energy Assistance Program, which is the states version of LIHEAP.
 This service is often combined with other federal government and state programs, such as weatherization, Universal Service Fund, and more.
 While heating bill assistance is the primary form of support provided, some grants may pay for other utility expenses as well, such as cooling bills or furnace/heating system repairs.

 Both LIHEAP and weatherization are federal government funded programs, with supplemental funding offered from the state of New Jersey.
+Application phone numbers for free government grants to help pay utility bills or to save money are below.
 Priority will be for senior citizens, the disabled, households with young children, and other so called high risk individuals.
 As if they have their power turned off, or run out of heating fuel, they can be at serious risk.

-Utility assistance form Low Income Home Energy Program
+Utility assistance from Low Income Home Energy Program

 The New Jersey Low Income Home Energy Assistance Program can provide for heating assistance, help in a crisis situation, and can assist with cooling bill expenses if someone has a medical need.
 In order to get more information or to apply for LIHEAP in NJ, call your local community action agency or a non-profit social service type organization in your town or city.